BenUlcoq/mates_rates/README.md

 ### User Model
 #### devise

-Devise is used to generate the User model with certain attributes for the purposes of authentication.
+[Devise](https://github.com/plataformatec/devise) is used to generate the User model with certain attributes for the purposes of authentication.
-**Authenticatable, Recoverable, Registerable, Rememberable, Validateable** **LIST OF DEVISE IMPLEMENTATIONS AND DESCRIPTIONS HERE.**
+**Authenticatable** - stores passwords to ensure that details are correct on login.
+**Recoverable** - Allows users to reset passwords.
+**Registerable** - Allows users to sign up.
+**Rememberable** - Manages session tokens so that users will be remembered when returning to the site.
+**Validateable** - Validates that fields will be stored correctly.

 #### has_many :tools
 A User can have many Tools that they own and wish to rent out.
 The ability to create and manage tools is restricted to a User with the role of ‘Owner’.
 This relationship specifies that a User does not need to have Tools (they may just be looking to rent tools).
 However, if they do have tools to rent out, they can have many tools associated in the model.